ychen541/Simple_Keno_Game/README.md

 This project implements the popular casino and state lottery game, Keno.
 This is a simple game to understand and play which allows us to focus on learning GUI development in JavaFX and trying our hand at event driven programing.

+# How to run:
+mvn clean

+mvn compile

+mvn exec:java

 ## How the game is played:
 Players wager by choosing a set amount of numbers( pick 2 numbers, pick 10 numbers, etc.) ranging from 1 to 80.
 After all players have made their wagers and picked their numbers, twenty numbers are drawn at random, between 1 and 80 with no duplicates.
 Players win by matching a set amount of their numbers to the numbers that are randomly drawn.